SpaceX's big new rocket blasts off, puts sports car in space

 The Heavy already is rattling the launch market.
 Its sticker price is $90 million, less than one-tenth the estimated cost of NASA's Space Launch System megarocket in development for moon and Mars expeditions.

-SpaceX has decided against flying passengers on the Heavy, Musk told reporters Monday, and instead will accelerate development of an even bigger rocket to accommodate deep-space crews.
+SpaceX has decided against flying passengers on the Heavy, Musk said, and instead will accelerate development of an even bigger rocket to accommodate deep-space crews.
 His ultimate goal is to establish a city on Mars.

 AP Science Writer Seth Borenstein in Washington contributed to this report.